sevenbamboos/my-blog-origin/source/_drafts/english-2018-10.md

-guests | prepare food for many guests petite | She's very petite, so an extra small shirt would suit her best stocky | the stocky man over there is the host of the party
+guests | prepare food for many guests petite | She's very petite, so an extra small shirt would suit her best stocky | the stocky man over there is the host of the party soothe | listen to classical music to soothe your nerves sunup | We'll leave tomorrow before sunup identify | can you identify the names of all the constellations in the sky tune | the radio station plays some really good tunes household chores | get your household chores done scrub | scrub the bathtub vacuum | vacuum the family room and the hall dust | dust the table wipe | wipe the walls mop | sweep and mop the kitchen floor polish | polish the table in the living room pick up | pick up all your toys and put them away milk shake | go out for lunch and get a big milk shake rake | rake leaves and pull weeds

+80754860081433688

 # Reference
 1. [talkenglish](www.talkenglish.com)